kekhan/pixelDoodleApp/README.md

 ## General info
-This app is a drawing application.
+Dotted Doodle is a drawing application for artists to share their work and collaborate.

 ## Technologies
 Project is created with: